-The cost of bringing up a family can be a real worry for some parents.
-This page provides advice on the range of financial support you may be able to claim which could make a real difference to your family as well as advice on money management and dealing with debt.
+This page provides advice on the range of financial support you may be able to claim (this could make a real difference to your family) as well as advice on money management and dealing with debt.

 - Money management and dealing with debt

 - Financial help for families affected by disability

 - Financial help if you are bringing up children

 - Credit unions in Warwickshire

 - Further help

 Managing your money and the family finances can be a difficult enough job at the best of times.
 The services listed below will give you support and advice on dealing with day to day financial issues such as: